EMBODIED :: CaraMayan

 Jesus confirmed his answer as true, with a command and a promise: “Do this and you will live.”

 When I teach on embodied prayer and worshiping with your whole self (including the often-excluded body), I am often asked where to begin.
-“EMBODIED” — a 7 day exploration of postures of prayer and praise — is designed as a starting (or restarting point) for those wanting to engage their bodies in prayer and worship.
+“EMBODIED” — a 7-part exploration of postures of prayer and praise — is designed as a starting (or restarting point) for those wanting to engage their bodies in prayer and worship.

 • Perhaps you have never used your body to pray or worship?